Reserve Matching with Thresholds: Omitted Proofs

-Now, we will continue with a lemma that is more specific to the domain of our result. \begin{lemma} Let $\mu_1$ and $\mu_2$ be matchings that are maximal in resource allocation.
-Then every vertex-disjoint connected components in $\mu_1 \oplus \mu_2$ is either an isolated vertex (form-1) or a neutral chain (form-4). \end{lemma} \begin{proof} Consider an arbitrary component.
-It must be in one of the four forms stated in \cref{connected components lemma}.
-If it is an incremental alternating chain of $\mu_1$ (form-2), then we can augment this chain in $\mu_1$ and obtain a new matching $\mu_1'$ that has size $\abs{\mu_1'} = \abs{\mu_1} + 1$, which contradicts with the assumption that $\mu_1$ is maximal in resource allocation.
+Now, we will continue with a lemma that is more specific to the domain of our result. \begin{lemma} Let $\mu_1$ and $\mu_2$ be matchings that are maximum in resource allocation.
+Then every edge-disjoint component in a given decomposition of $\mu_1 \oplus \mu_2$ is a neutral chain. \end{lemma} \begin{proof} Consider an arbitrary component.
+It must be in one of the forms stated in \cref{connected components lemma}.
+If it is an incremental alternating chain of $\mu_1$, then we can augment this chain in $\mu_1$ and obtain a new matching $\mu_1'$ that has size $\abs{\mu_1'} = \abs{\mu_1} + 1$, which contradicts with the assumption that $\mu_1$ is maximum in resource allocation.

-Similarly, if it is an incremental alternating chain of $\mu_2$ (form-3), then we can augment this chain in $\mu_2$ and obtain a new matching $\mu_2'$ that has size $\abs{\mu_2'} = \abs{\mu_2} + 1$, which contradicts with the assumption that $\mu_2$ is maximal in resource allocation.
-Therefore, every component must be either an isolated vertex (form-1) or a neutral chain (form-4). \end{proof}
+Similarly, if it is an incremental alternating chain of $\mu_2$, then we can augment this chain in $\mu_2$ and obtain a new matching $\mu_2'$ that has size $\abs{\mu_2'} = \abs{\mu_2} + 1$, which contradicts with the assumption that $\mu_2$ is maximum in resource allocation.
+Therefore, every component must be either a neutral chain. \end{proof}

-Finally, we are ready to prove the \emph{if} $ (\Leftarrow) $ part, and conclude the proof. \begin{lemma}[$ \Leftarrow $] If a matching $\mu$ is Pareto optimal and there is no neutral alternating chain with positive potential, then $\mu$ is also max-in-max. \end{lemma} \begin{proof} Again, we prove the contra-positive.
-Namely, we prove that if a matching $\mu$ that is maximal in resource allocation but is not max-in-max, then there must be a neutral alternating chain with positive potential.
+Finally, we are ready to prove the \emph{if} $ (\Leftarrow) $ part, and conclude the proof. \begin{lemma}[$ \Leftarrow $] If a matching $\mu$ is maximum in resource allocation and there is no neutral alternating chain with positive potential, then $\mu$ is also max-in-max. \end{lemma} \begin{proof} We prove the contra-positive.
+Namely, we prove that if a matching $\mu$ that is maximum in resource allocation but is not max-in-max, then there must be a neutral alternating chain with positive potential.

 Let $\mu_{OPT}$ be a max-in-max matching.
-Let the set of alternating chains in \cref{XOR of two maximal matchings} be $S$.
-By \cref{XOR of two maximal matchings}, $S$ consists of only neutral chains (and possibly some empty chains).
+Consider an arbitrary decomposition of $\mu \oplus \mu_{OPT}$ in the form of \cref{connected components lemma}.
+Let the set of alternating chains in this decomposition be $S$.
 Then,

+where $b_{\mu_{OPT}}$ and $b_{\mu}$ are the number of beneficiary assignments in $\mu_{OPT}$ and $\mu$, respectively.
+Here, the first equation follows by the fact that $S$ is an edge-disjoint decomposition of $\mu \oplus \mu_{OPT}$, the second follows by distributing the summation, and the third is by definition.
 This equation basically says that the sum of the potentials of alternating chains in the symmetric difference is equal to the difference between the number of beneficiaries who receive a vaccine under $\mu$ and the number of beneficiaries who receive a vaccine under $\mu_{OPT}$.